Hohenlohe (district): History

 The district was created in 1973 by merging the previous districts of Öhringen and Künzelsau.
 It was named after the Hohenlohe family, who had once ruled most of the area until 1806, when they lost their independence as this area became part of the Kingdom of Württemberg.

 Geography

 The two main rivers of the districts are the Kocher and Jagst, both tributaries of the Neckar.
 The highest elevation in the district, at 523 m, is the Mühlberg, near Waldenburg.

 Partnerships

 Since 1990, the district has had a partnership with the County Limerick in the Republic of Ireland.
 In the same year, it also started a friendship with the district of Großenhain (now part of the district of Meissen) in Saxony, helping to build the administration according to West German standards.

 Dialect

 The dialect spoken locally is Hohenlohisch, an East Franconian dialect.

 Coat of arms

-The coat of arms in its top part shows two lions, which is the symbol of the family of Hohenlohe, who once had ruled most of the area.
-The Wheel of Mainz in bottom is the symbol of the clerical state of Mainz, which also had some possessions around Krautheim.
+The coat of arms in its upper part shows two lions, which is the symbol of the family of Hohenlohe, who once had ruled most of the area.
+The Wheel of Mainz in the lower half is the symbol of the clerical state of Mainz, which also had some possessions around Krautheim.